This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Drink liquids as directed.
 Dehydration can increase your risk for a sickle cell crisis.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Avoid quick changes in temperature.
 Do not go quickly from a warm place to a cold place.
 Get in a pool slowly instead of jumping in.
+Avoid being too hot or too cold.
 Dress in light clothing in the summer and warm clothing in the winter.

 - Ask about vaccinations.
 Vaccinations can help prevent a viral infection.
 Get a flu shot every year as directed.
 You may also need a pneumonia vaccine.